rfflearn_logo

 More practical example

-Open a text file using your favorite text editor with the name sample.py, and type the following:
+Open a text file using your favorite text editor with the name sample.py, and type the following code:

 import numpy as np